 A free e-book copy of The Story Grid and a few "cheat sheets" explaining essential aspects of your genre and other genres that may be of interest to you

-In weekly one-hour calls, I'll provide guidance on a scene-by-scene basis for new writers who want to walk through the process of building a great story from initial idea to first draft.
-Many writers sign up for 6 months, with the goal of completing a first draft in that time, but each story and each writer's journey is different.
-Some writers choose to talk every other week for 2 months, and that's also an option.
+In weekly one-hour calls, I'll provide guidance for new writers who want to walk through the process of building a great story from initial idea to first draft or for writers who have a partial draft or outline that needs structural improvements.
+Each story and each writer's journey is different.
 Story Coaching is tailored to individual needs.

-Story Coaching is also available for writers moving from first draft to a more polished draft that can be submitted to an agent or self-published.
-If you already have a first draft, you should probably begin with the Story Grid Diagnostic (above), so that I can do a full analysis before moving on to weekly calls.
+If you already have a first draft, you should probably begin with the Story Grid Diagnostic (above), so that I can do a full analysis before moving on to weekly calls to improve the manuscript.

 There is no set number calls to sign up for.
 You can decide when you're ready to work on your own, and of course, you can always come back for more help whenever you need it.